 In general, prices are very reasonable considering you'll get a high level of treatment and care.
 Most dentists have consultation fees of just a few pounds to get started, or offer an initial consultation for free!

 Single and full dental implant costs in India are significantly lower than those in the UK.
-The cost of dental implants in the UK is around £2,000 per tooth, whereas dental implants in India cost around £170 – £500 per tooth.
+Dental implants in the UK cost around £2,000 per tooth, whereas the cost of dental implants in India is roughly £170 – £500 per tooth.

-Here is a table which gives an idea of what some other popular dental treatments in India cost:
+Here is a table that gives an idea of what some other popular dental treatments in India cost: